-8 Pieces Of Travel Etiquette Every Tourist Should Know, No Matter Where You Are
+8 Pieces Of Travel Etiquette Every Tourist Should Know

 There are some etiquette rules to being a tourist that are obvious, like being respectful and well-mannered to locals.
 But other rules are less obvious, and yet totally crucial to not only being a good tourist, but also a good human.
 There are pieces of travel etiquette that every tourist should follow no matter where they go.
 Regardless of whether you're going to a low-key beach town or a historic religious institution, there are ways that you, as a visitor, should behave to not only show respect, but also represent your character and where you come from glowingly.